 This Web site is meant to assist members in pursuing these objectives and to promote greater communication amongst the Society’s members.

-The 55th General Meeting of the Society will take place in Kampala, Uganda, on September 26th and 27th, 2019.
+The 57th General Meeting of the Society will take place in Ghana in 2023, precise dates to be confirmed.

-The meeting agenda and documentation is posted under the Meetings section of this web site.Find out about the impact of the United Kingdom General Data Protection Regulation on SOCATT via this link.
+The meeting agenda and documentation will be posted under the Meetings section of this web site.Find out about the impact of the United Kingdom General Data Protection Regulation on SOCATT via this link.

 The Society was founded in 1932 by Owen Clough, a former Clerk of the Senate of South Africa.
 In 1903 Clough had accompanied the South African representative to the Delhi Durbar and when Sir Howard D’Egville founded the Empire (now Commonwealth) Parliamentary Association (CPA), Clough became the South African branch secretary which gave him the opportunity to visit Australia and Canada.
 As a result, on his retirement from the Clerkship of the Senate, Clough determined to do for the officers of Parliaments what D’Egville had already done for their Members.

 For the next twenty years Clough served the Society he had created as Secretary, Treasurer and Editor.
 From the beginning the object of the Society was to provide a means by which parliamentary officials could share knowledge of the practices and procedures of the various legislatures of the Commonwealth.
 This was achieved initially primarily through the annual publication of the Society’s journal – The Table.
 The first volume of The Table was published in 1932 and it continues to be published on an annual basis to this day.